3oFiz4/Kanji2Vocab/README.md

 I might turn this into a open-source program when I have time.

 ## Code Template
+**This is important!
+Or else you'll get a bug where the code repeatedly trying to rotate API keys!
+Because there's null!
+So no point of trying**
 ```.env
 AI_URL = "openai end point url"
 AI_MODEL = "gpt-4.1-nano"